bgoodfriend/flaskapi/README.md

 ### Testing via curl

 All of the following should work from the command line.
 These examples assume you did not change the default values from host:localhost (127.0.0.1) and port:5000.
+If you did, change your URL as necessary.

 Get current rates:
 ```